debbie-herridge/hawksbill-heroes/README.md

 The overall score was 4.58/10.

+#### Media Queries

+Google Dev Tools was used to test the sites responsiveness on different media screens.
+The website was testing for all log in functions and purchasing on phones, tablets and laptops to ensure it kept consistant.
+On small screens some columns in the checkout pages had to be removed, this was done using CSS to remove the column if the screen was a set size.

 ### Bugs

 Several bugs appeared when trying to impliment stripe.
-This was solved by closely following the CodeInstitute video guides on Boutique Ado.
+This was solved by closely following the CodeInstitute video guides on Boutique Ado and with help from the tutor support team.

+As user login was done using custom forms, there was issues to relay back to the user if their details where incorrect for log in.
+This was solved using form errors rather than Django messages.

 ## Installing